llsc-supercloud/teaching-examples/Python/HF_Example/README.md

-# Using HuggingFace on Supercloud for sentiment analysis
+# Sentiment analysis with HuggingFace on Supercloud